kubradizlek/abuse_neglected_child_fatalities/README.md

 - A significant spike in fatalities occurred in 2020**, which may be linked to the **COVID-19 lockdowns**.
 During this period, **families faced increased stress, economic hardships, and isolation**, which could have led to a rise in abuse and neglect cases.
 With schools and other social structures closed, many children had **reduced access to mandatory reporters like teachers and social workers**, delaying intervention.

-- **The overall trend shows fluctuations, with some years experiencing sharp increases**.
+- The overall trend shows fluctuations, with some years experiencing sharp increases.
 This could be influenced by **policy changes, economic instability, or improvements in reporting systems**.
 Understanding these variations is essential for **developing targeted intervention strategies**.

 - **Recent years (2022-2024) show a decline in fatalities**, which may indicate **better prevention measures, increased awareness, or changes in reporting standards**.
 However, further analysis is needed to determine whether this decrease reflects actual improvements in child safety or shifts in how cases are recorded.